futurist/jobman/README.md

   - man.add([position:int], jobFn:cb=>{}, jobProp:any)
     > **jobFn is with callback for one job, cb(err) have to be called for each job. jobProp will become job.prop**
   - man.end([reason])
-    > **Remove all jobs with reason, maybe trigger man.allEnd if there're jobs running.**
+    > **Remove all jobs with reason, release memory, maybe trigger man.allEnd if there're jobs running.**
   - man.stop()
     > **function to stop current jobman, use man.start to start again**
   - man.start()